mikemayhemdev2/CollectorBeta/README.md

 Shadow Daggers bumped to 2-cost.
 Context: It stronk.

 Finger of Doom+ changed to just reduce cost to 3.
 Context: Somewhat required change to match the Reserves change.
 Makes it playable without an energy relic.
+Alternative: Maybe just make it 6-cost?

 COLLECTIBLES